Pierre Desir

-Pierre Desir (/dəˈsɪər/ də-SEER; born September 8, 1990) is a Haitian American football cornerback who is a free agent.
-He played college football at Lindenwood and Washburn, and was drafted by the Cleveland Browns in the fourth round of the 2014 NFL Draft.
+Pierre Roberde Desir (/dəˈsɪər/ də-SEER; born September 8, 1990) is a Haitian former professional player of American football who was a cornerback in the National Football League (NFL).
+He played college football for the Lindenwood Lions and Washburn Ichabods before being selected by the Cleveland Browns in the fourth round of the 2014 NFL draft.
 He has also played for the San Diego Chargers, Indianapolis Colts, New York Jets, Baltimore Ravens, and Tampa Bay Buccaneers.

-Early years
+Early life

 Desir was born in Port-au-Prince, Haiti, to Wilfrid and Marie Desir.
 He immigrated along with his family to the United States at the age of 4, at first living in St. Louis, Missouri.
 The family moved to the suburb of St. Charles when Desir was 11 years old.

 Desir attended Francis Howell Central High School in Cottleville, Missouri, where he was an all-state selection at defensive back.
 He was first-team all-league during his junior and senior seasons, and was named special teams player of the year as a senior.
 He averaged 37.8 yards per kickoff return and 8.9 yards per punt return.
 He was a record-breaking track runner while at the school as well.

 Desir spent his summers as a youth in Lynn and Salem, Massachusetts, and Montreal.

 College career

-Desir attended Washburn University, and played for the Washburn Ichabods from 2008–2010.
+Desir attended Washburn University, and played for the Washburn Ichabods from 2008 to 2010.
 He sat out his freshman year as a redshirt.
-In 2009, he was named first team all-MIAA after leading the conference with seven interceptions and 13 passes defended, and finished the season with 33 total tackles.
+In 2009, he was named first team all-Mid-America Intercollegiate Athletics Association (MIAA) after leading the conference with seven interceptions and 13 passes defended, and finished the season with 33 total tackles.
 He also averaged 29.4 yards per kickoff return on 10 attempts.
 In 2010, he recorded 46 tackles, including 5.5 for loss, nine pass deflections, one forced fumble, and five interceptions, earning himself second team all-MIAA honors.

 In 2011, he left Washburn, citing a desire to be closer to his young children, and enrolled at Lindenwood University.
 After not playing his first year, he returned in 2012 and was one of the top defensive players in the MIAA.
-To go along with 60 tackles, he finished second among all levels of NCAA football with nine interceptions and tied for the NCAA Division II lead with 18 passes defended.
-He was also named first-team All-MIAA and was a first-team AFCA Div.
+To go along with 60 tackles, he finished second among all levels of NCAA football with nine interceptions and tied for the Division II lead with 18 passes defended.
+He was also named first-team All-MIAA and was a first-team American Football Coaches Association (AFCA) Div.
 II All-American.
 In his final season, he once again was named a first-team All-MIAA selection and an AFCA Div.
 II All-American.
 He recorded 33 tackles, 12 pass deflections, and four interceptions.
 He also won the inaugural Cliff Harris Award, honoring the nation's top small college defensive player.

-Desir finished his career ranked first in Mid-America Intercollegiate Athletics history in passes defended.
+Desir finished his career ranked first in MIAA history in passes defended.
 His 25 career interceptions are the second most in conference history and rank him in the top 10 in Division II history.